splunk/observability-workshop/docs/README.md

 1. Update [README.md](../README.md) and prepend the version to the list of available versions.
 The list has the two latest versions.

 1. Retrieve all remote tags.
-This will spot tag conflicts early and prevent accidentially pushing tags deleted on the remote.
+This will spot tag conflicts early and prevent accidentally pushing tags deleted on the remote.

 1. Amend the commit created by `bumpversion` with these change and a message like "`Releasing v4.2`":